maduhaime/collectype/README.md

 - `count`: Returns the number of items in the current filtered/sorted instance (not chainable).

 **Note:**
 The `items` and `count` properties also exist on the `Collection` itself, but those always reflect the original, unfiltered data passed to the constructor.
 In contrast, `items` and `count` on the functions instance (`fn`) reflect the current filtered and/or sorted state after all chained operations.
-This distinction lets you always access both the raw data and the current query result.
+This distinction lets you **always access both the raw data and the current query result**.

 ### Using composition to add functionality to your custom Functions